Canva vs Figma for Non-Designers 2026: Which Tool Actually Makes Sense for You?

 Core Features

-This one depends entirely on what you're building.
-Making social media graphics, presentations, PDFs, marketing content?
-Canva's template library and editing tools are more than enough.
-The AI features — Magic Design, Magic Write, background removal — actually matter if you don't have design training.
+This depends entirely on what you're building.
+For social media graphics, presentations, PDFs, and marketing content, Canva's template library and editing tools are more than enough.
+The AI generation features — Magic Design, Magic Write, background removal — add real leverage for people without design training.

-For UI design, wireframing, or anything that's headed to a software product, Figma's in a completely different league.
-Its vector tools, component system, and prototyping are unmatched.
-But none of that matters if you're making a LinkedIn banner or a company newsletter.
+For UI design, wireframing, or anything destined for a software product, Figma's the right tool.
+Its vector tools, component system, and prototyping capabilities are in a completely different league.
+But those features are irrelevant if you're making a LinkedIn banner or a company newsletter.

 Winner: Canva (for non-designers) / Figma (for product/UI work)